mauno-j-ronkko/sharkC64/docs/language/modules/modules.md

 be listed together by separating them with a comma.
 A variable can also be given a static address and an initial value.
 ```
-var a, b : byte
+var a,b    : byte
     corner : byte at $400 := $01
 ```

 ### Functions
 Functions are defined after variable section and before the module initialization.
 Each function starts with the keyword `fun`.
+Functions may define constants and variables that are local to them.
 The statements for the body of the function are then given within a `begin` ... `end` block.
 ```
-fun hello() begin
+fun hello()
+    var c : byte
+begin
-    b := a
+    c := a
 end
 ```
 A function call is simply of the form `hello()` where `hello` is the name of the function.